 Here are three findings from our 2020 State of Frontline Employee Training Report that demonstrate why microlearning is more important than ever.

 48% received training for a new role or task.

 Time is the ultimate obstacle.
 Employees don’t have time for training because they have to focus on their work.
 L&D doesn’t have time to create new courses because management has to execute changes immediately.
+These challenges are only heightened during times of significant disruption.
 As a result, more than half of employees don’t get the training they need to do their best work.
 Sure, some people may pick it up on their own.
 But others will struggle, make guesses and put themselves (and your business) at risk.
 Microlearning is the key to overcoming this time crunch.
 It fits into the brief moments employees have available.
 Microlearning content is focused on just what people need to know, which cuts down on development time.
 With microlearning, you can make sure every employee gets the training they need to take on new responsibilities and do their jobs safely, consistently and productively.

 34% described their training as easy to understand and remember.

 Employees are people first.
 They can only take in and retain so much new information.
 Unfortunately, this distinctly human trait works against them on the job.
 Customers and managers expect them to know everything at all times.
 Employees are therefore required to complete courses that are overstuffed with information, take hours to complete and result in very little learning.
 Microlearning fixes this problem because it’s based on the science of how people actually learn.
 Content is easy to understand because it’s super-focused on what employees need to know and hyper-relevant to their everyday work.
 Then, new information is reinforced during brief daily training sessions to make sure it stays top of mind until the employee needs to use it on the job.